mroberts1/BOOTSTRA.386/manual/index.md

 "What's that on the back" Orion raises his finger.

 Without missing a beat I say "Ah that!
 That's for digital photography and videography."
-Hawegawa starts snapping photos as I continue, "this is about the size of an instamatic if you rotate it on its side" as I hold the phone in landscape mode, "see these buttons on top can be contextual.
+Hasegawa starts snapping photos as I continue, "this is about the size of an instamatic if you rotate it on its side" as I hold the phone in landscape mode, "see these buttons on top can be contextual.
 Sometimes it can raise volume, other times it can power the device or snap pictures, it all depends on what mode you are in."

 And then, "after you snap your picture you have it on the screen and can use the radio network to send it to someone or even share it publicly by uploading it to a server, all with a few strokes of the thumbs, in seconds."